gotamer/hdkeys/README.md

 ---
 title: hdkeys
 description: hdkeys is a library to create Bitcoin and Nostr secret and public account keys from the same mnemonic seeds, and a command-line tool that uses this library.
+It allows for the creation of keys, mnemonic seeds, and Hierarchical Deterministic (HD) addresses.
 tags: nostr, nips, NIP05, NIP06, NIP19, bitcoin, BIP32, BIP39, BIP43, BIP44, BIP84, BIP86, BIP173, SLIP44
 layout: page
 ---